Weaving: Process and terminology

 Both warp and weft can be visible in the final product.
-By spacing the warp more closely, it can completely cover the weft that binds it, giving a warp faced textile such as repp weave.
+By spacing the warp more closely, it can completely cover the weft that binds it, giving a warp faced textile such as rep weave.
 Conversely, if the warp is spread out, the weft can slide down and completely cover the warp, giving a weft faced textile, such as a tapestry or a Kilim rug.
 There are a variety of loom styles for hand weaving and tapestry.